Last Updated December 10, 2020

 Registration for OpinionSite is not required to view non-member areas of the Site.
 If you elect to register for OpinionSite, we ask you for information that enables us to provide an OpinionSite membership.
 You will be registering with OpinionSite on the form provided and such registration may require you to voluntarily provide contact information such as your email address, your name, your residential or work address, and certain demographic information.
 In addition, from time to time, we receive e-mail addresses from one of our partners, who may ask us to contact you to offer you a survey.

 You may be referred to OpinionSite or our surveys by one of our third-party business partners.
-In the event that we ask such partner to contact you with additional survey opportunities, we may share certain basic personal information that we understand such partner already maintains (such as your e-mail address and gender) as well as certain basic information regarding your OpinionSite activity (such as the last time you completed a survey).
+In the event that we ask such partner to contact you with additional survey opportunities, we may share certain basic Personal Data that we understand such partner already maintains (such as your e-mail address and gender) as well as certain basic information regarding your OpinionSite activity (such as the last time you completed a survey).

 Any information provided to us will be retained and used solely for the purposes of fulfilling your requests, responding to your questions, offering you opportunities to participate in surveys, performing and carrying out the terms of OpinionSite (including fulfilling any rewards), or communicating with you as a Member of Opinion.